filipematias23/Bison-Fly/README.md

 ## Correlation Analysis (r)

 >  Pearson correlation coefficient is a measure of linear correlation between two traits.
 This value gives to the breeders an idea how traits can be direct or indirect related.
-This measurement must be used with caution, once more complex statistical analyses must be used to understand the real genetic/genomic connection among traits before applying selection.
+This measurement must be used with caution- more complex statistical analyses should be used to understand the real genetic/genomic connection among traits before applying selection.
 However, for preliminary data evaluation this analysis gives a good idea with what potential agronomical traits the UAV traits can be connected.
 There are some different ways to make this analysis using single flights to observe specific agronomical traits or AUC-UAV-traits for complex whole growth cycle traits as yield.

 ```r
 ###################